protocolbuffers/protobuf-javascript/README.md

 **Contributing**

-Contributions should generally preserve existing behavior where possible.
+Contributions should preserve existing behavior where possible.
 Current customers rely on applications continuing to work across minor version upgrades.

 We also currently have limited staffing for this project, as such we encourage small targeted contributions.
 Thanks!